DevGary/ContentView/README.md

 ![](demo.webp)

 # Status
-The library is still in **early** in development and I would not recommend using it in production, specifically the `ContentView` component.
+The library is still in **early** in development and I would not recommend using it in production, especially the `ContentView` component.